AAArena/First-Closed-Doors-Competition/Algobots-in-action.md

 In other words, the competition can be followed in real time simply by watching the timeline.

 > **Known Issue**: At this point in time, the head of the market is not refreshed automatically.
-That means that candles and bot actions are not updated spontaneously, thus the refresh operation needs to be done manually.
+That means that candles and algobot actions are not updated spontaneously, thus the refresh operation needs to be done manually.

 <hr />